-What Are Gemstone Dopping Techniques?
+What are Gemstone Dopping Techniques?

 Dopping for cabochon cutting is fairly simple and less precise and critical.
-For example, if the adhesive bond should break while cutting a cab, you can Super Glue it back to the dop stick and be back in operation in minutes.
+For example, if the adhesive bond should break while cutting a cab, you can Super Glue it back to the dop stick and be operating again in minutes.
 However, if a stone should come off the adhesive on the dop while faceting, it would be a very different story.
-You would either have to re-apply the stone to the dop with the exact orientation as before (which is nearly impossible) or recut the stone to a new orientation (which …
+You would either have to re-apply the stone to the dop with the exact orientation as before (which is nearly impossible) or recut the stone to a new orientation (which is a drag).

-- Dopping Techniques For Cabochon Cutting
+Dopping Techniques for Cabochon Cutting

 The most common dopping technique for cabbing requires a selection of dowels of varying sizes and wax as a dopping compound.

 Dopping wax is essentially the same as sealing wax, although it’s often mixed with other ingredients to…